blueturtleai/gimp-stable-diffusion/README.md

 **Can the official stable-diffusion API be used?** Unfortunately, this is currently not possible.
 The reason is, that this API currently can only be accessed via gRPC and it's not possible to use this protocol in a GIMP plugin.
 As soon as the API is available as a REST API, it will be possible to port the plugin.

+**How do I report an error or request a new feature** Please open a new issue in this repository.